skydoves/Bindables/README.md

 ```

 ### Binding SavedStateHandle
-We can create a binding property from `SavedStateHandle` in the `BindingViewModel` using using `@get:Bindable` and `asBindingProperty(key: String)`.
+We can create a binding property from `SavedStateHandle` in the `BindingViewModel` using `@get:Bindable` and `asBindingProperty(key: String)`.
 UI layers will get newly saved data from the `SavedStateHandle` and we can set the value into the `SavedStateHandle` when we just set a value to the property.

 ```kotlin
 @HiltViewModel